 Whatever it is that your loved one wants to accomplish this year, help them by establishing their goals and break down these goals into smaller ones…possibly quarterly goals or even monthly goals, whatever works.
 Ensure that when you guys “tick off” a goal, you guys celebrate…doesn’t have to be an elaborate expensive celebration.
 Just keep it simple.

 Advocacy or Support Groups

-Have you thought about being more active in things relating to Down’s Syndrome?
+Caregivers, have you thought about being more active in things relating to Down’s Syndrome?
 Maybe this is the year for that and this is something both you and your loved one can get involved in.
 Do you have a local foundation or parents support group that you could join?

 It’s always good to have the support of persons who can relate to what you are experiencing.
-HappyDowns will be here to provide whatever support we can to you for 2017, so please share with us your concerns, questions, suggestions.
-I wish you all the best for 2017 and I do hope it will indeed be your happiest year yet!
+HappyDowns will be here to provide whatever support we can to you, so please share with us your concerns, questions, suggestions.
+I wish you all the best for the new year and I do hope it will indeed be your happiest year yet!